A lot or a little?

 In THE FOG, an old sailor (John Houseman) tells spellbound boys of a shipwreck 100 years earlier, and the restless dead mariners at the bottom of the sea.
 The yarn turns out to be a whitewash of what really did happen here, with the terrible truth revealed as the community looks forward to celebrating its hundredth anniversary.
 At the stroke of midnight, glass breaks all over town, and walls tremble.
 Out at sea a trawler is surrounded in weird, glowing fog.
 Fishermen on board see a ghost ship and are slain by its ragged, shadowy crew bearing cutlasses.
 At the town church, hard-drinking Pastor Malone (Hal Holbrook) finds an old diary that says an island colony plagued with the dreaded disease leprosy was planning to move to the shore and paid the founders of Antonio Bay in gold for the privilege.
-However, six prominent townspeople lit a false signal-fire on the beach so the ship would wreck on the rocks instead.
-Now, the dead are back for revenge, to claim the lives of six locals -- or whomever they can just get their claws on.
+However, six prominent townspeople lit a false signal fire on the beach so that the ship would wreck on the rocks instead.
+Now, the dead are back for revenge, to claim the lives of six locals -- or whomever they can get their claws on.

 Is it any good?

-In-joke character names are derived from horror movies/literature and John Carpenter's moviemaking associates (Arthur Machen, Dr. Phibes, Dan O'Bannon), but the talented cast, in thinly-sketched roles, plays things entirely straight-faced, unlike later horror movies where dark humor was abundantly added to the terror.
+In-joke character names are derived from horror movies/literature and John Carpenter's moviemaking associates (Arthur Machen, Dr. Phibes, Dan O'Bannon), but the talented cast, in thinly sketched roles, plays things entirely straight-faced, unlike later horror movies where dark humor was abundantly added to the terror.
 The movie ends on a rather grim note of inevitable fate that's like the slam of a coffin lid.
 If it had a little less mature content, The Fog could pass for a Goosebumps-style chiller strictly for youngsters, like the campfire ghost story that opens the narrative.